kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 Complexity is derived mechanically (distinct non-scaffolding domains: 1–2 basic, 3–4 intermediate, 5+ advanced).

-### 3.0 Metadata normalization → `legend-engine-xt-relationalStore-emit`
+### 3.0 Metadata normalization → `legend-engine-xt-relationalStore-emit` — **DONE**

-No new `.pure` sources and no new tests — this is a metadata-only pass that makes §2 true and machine-checkable.
-It should land **before** the next authoring batch, while there are only 22 relation descriptors to touch.
-Details in §2.10.
+No new `.pure` sources and no new tests — this was a metadata-only pass that makes §2 true and machine-checkable. **Applied.** All 22 relation descriptors were re-tagged, three new §6.2 entries were registered (`mapping:relation-filter`, `mapping:relation-group-by`, `mapping:relation-xstore-association`), and the dead descriptor was revived (§2.10(d)).
+Both suites stayed green — `RelationEMITTests` 211/211 (unchanged), `RelationalEMITTests` 186/186 (up from 178, +8 from the revived descriptor).
+Details and findings in §2.10.

 | Item | Work |
 |---|---|